dalkoran/dalkoran.github.io/_posts/2010-06-24-should-i-buy-an-iphone.md

----
-layout: post
-title: "Should I buy an iPhone?"
+---title: "Should I buy an iPhone?"
 date: 2010-06-24 03:33
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---
 I don’t own an iPhone – never have.
 In fact I’ve never purchased *any* Apple product.
 I get the distinct impression that they are simple not designed for me.
 They’re for normal people.
 Even when I think I should buy one of their products just to see what I’m missing out on I can’t bring myself to do it.
 It would be too embarrassing.
 I may as well go and but a T-shirt with “Apple Fanboy” written in large letters (though elegant and with just the right amount of whitespace).
 I even get embarrassed for other people when I see them using Apple products.
 I feel like I should take them aside and explain to them politely how they’ve been deluded into buying an overpriced, under-performing an ultimately unsatisfying product.